 Within seconds, neighbors were outside, peering west from their homes in Franklin Township in vain search of what the source of the noise could have been.
-A distant sound of sirens could be heard, and I knew immediately it was time to get to work.

 The force of the blast pierced the relative calm and quiet of a Saturday night for thousands of people.

 From her apartment 2.5 miles from Richmond Hill, RTV6 Digital Executive Producer Kelly Patrick was sure something had happened in her neighborhood.

 "We even checked all the ceilings in our building.
 We went outside to investigate, and the balcony of every apartment we could see -- probably 25 to 30 apartments -- had people on it," Patrick said.
 "We went back in and I called my mom, who was about eight miles away, and I said, 'Mom, something happened in our neighborhood.'
 She said, 'No, we heard it, too.'
 That's when I knew it was major."

 From her home several miles away from Richmond Hill, RTV6 reporter Julie Pursley was also about to go to sleep.